AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Auto Security: New and Used Car Replacement

-Erie’s Auto Security add-on is designed to give you peace of mind and keep that “new car feeling” in the event your car is totaled.
+Erie’s Auto Security add-on gives you peace of mind and keeps that “new car feeling” if your car is totaled.
 Here’s how it works:

-• If your car is less than two years old and is totaled in a covered loss, Erie will cover the cost to replace it with the newest comparable model (minus your deductible).
+• If your car is less than two years old and is totaled in a covered loss, Erie will replace it with the newest comparable model (minus your deductible).

-• If you’ve had your car longer than two years, Erie will pay the cost to replace it with a comparable model that is two years newer.
+• If you’ve had your car for over two years, Erie will replace it with a comparable model that is two years newer.

 • If you’re leasing your vehicle, Erie will cover the gap between the car’s actual cash value and what you still owe on the lease or loan.

 We named Erie one of the best companies for gap insurance thanks to this coverage.
-For those who enjoy driving the latest model or want solid financial protection after an accident, this add-could be a great option for you.
-This coverage is not available in all states and eligible vehicles must carry both comprehensive and collision coverage.
+This add-on is a great option for those who enjoy driving the latest model or want solid protection after an accident.
+Note that Auto Security is available in select states, and you must have comprehensive and collision coverage.

 Where Is Erie Available?

-Erie Insurance has a relatively limited coverage area compared to many of its competitors.
-Right now, Erie offers car insurance policies in 12 states and Washington, D.C.
+Erie Insurance has limited availability compared to many of its competitors.
+It offers car insurance policies in 12 states and Washington, D.C.
 Here are all of the locations where Erie auto insurance is available:

 • Illinois